spinalcordtoolbox/spinalcordtoolbox_web/README.md

 this makes `./python_virtual/bin/` the "default python path" is your terminal, this means that pip an easy_install are also called from there.

-Some library are needed to have the server running
+Some library are needed to have the server running they are include in the setup.py file Runnig 'python setup.py develop' should install all that you need in your virtual environement Di not forget to add the package you add for additional developpement in the setup.py file

 SQLAlchemy
 pyramid_tm